growing roses in shade

 Here are a few rose characteristics that make a rose more adaptable to shade:

 So, try to stay away from multi-flowering, multi-petaled roses for best success in shade.
 If you do try the repeating or continuous bloom hybrids, just be prepared to sacrifice some blooming.
 But sometimes there is just no predicting why certain roses will do well in shade, every garden environment is somewhat different.
+A prolific blooming floribunda or spray rose may still produce plenty of blooms.
 The following page lists specific roses that many gardeners have grown fairly well in part shade.
+There are advantages to growing roses in shade, both the blooms and the fragrance will last longer than in full sun.